Crane Beach, Famous Clams, Long History in Ipswich Massachusetts

 Explore the History

-“America’s best preserved puritan town,” was founded by John Winthrop the Younger in 1634, son of John Winthrop, one of the founders of the Massachusetts Bay Colony.
-This has left Ipswich as one of the most historic towns in America with many 16th and 17th century homes still occupied in their original locations.
+“America’s best-preserved Puritan town,” was founded by John Winthrop the Younger in 1634, son of John Winthrop, one of the founders of the Massachusetts Bay Colony.
+This has left Ipswich as one of the most historic towns in America with many 17th and 18th century homes still occupied in their original locations.

 Across the way you will see The Heard house; a Federal-era structure built in 1795 by wealthy John Heard.
 Before the Revolutionary War, he had invested in the rum factory along the river bank where they unloaded barrels of West Indies molasses.